raphaelmansuy/digital_palace/README.md

 ## AI Command tools

--[llms](https://llm.datasette.io/en/stable/) A CLI utility and Python library for interacting with Large Language Models, both via remote APIs and models that can be installed and run on your own machine.
+- [llms](https://llm.datasette.io/en/stable/) A CLI utility and Python library for interacting with Large Language Models, both via remote APIs and models that can be installed and run on your own machine.
 By [Simon Willison](https://simonwillison.net/)
--[Open Interpreter](https://github.com/KillianLucas/open-interpreter/) A natural language interface for computers
+- [Open Interpreter](https://github.com/KillianLucas/open-interpreter/) A natural language interface for computers

 ## Serving LLMS